HouzuoGuo/laitos/doc/Toolbox-feature:-find-text-in-AES-encrypted-files.md

 ## Configuration
 Under JSON object `Features`, construct a JSON object called `AESDecrypt` that has an inner object called `EncryptedFiles`.
-Each key of the inner object is a "shortcut word" that may not include space, later the shortcut word will be specified in command usage; value of the shortcut word key must come with the following mandatory properties:
+Each key of the inner object is a "shortcut word" that may not include space, the word will be used in command composition later; value of the shortcut word key must come with the following mandatory properties:
 <table>
 <tr>
     <th>Property</th>